 Evaporative cooler demand was calculated for Silver City for a 1,700-square foot house (based on Wilson [1996]) assuming that Silver City has the same number of cooling hours per cooling season as Albuquerque (1,130 hours) and that the evaporative coolers do not have recirculating bleed-off systems (Wilson [1996] presents estimates for the number of cooling hours for a short list of communities, and the design temperatures cited for Albuquerque compare best to Silver City).
 From this calculation, each evaporative cooler is estimated to use approximately 18,000 gallons per year.
 The 2010 census indicates that there are 4,900 housing units in Silver City (U.S. Census, 2010).
 Assuming that all housing units have evaporative coolers, total residential evaporative cooler demand would be 88,200,000 gallons per year or approximately 270 acre-feet per year (ac-ft/yr) (this estimate does not include evaporative coolers used in the commercial sector).
+This estimate represents an approximation; evaporative cooler use may vary depending on air temperatures, actual number of hours of cooler usage, and the presence of commercial cooling units.

 AWWA low-flow accuracy standards vary by meter size, increasing with larger meter sizes.
 For 3/4-inch meters (the size for most residential water meters in Silver City) AWWA specifies that the meters should accurately read flows of 1/2 gpm and above (AWWA, 2012).
-For 1- and 11/2-inch meters, they should accurately read flows as low as 1-1/2 and 2 gpm, respectively (AWWA, 2012).
+For 1- and 11/2-inch meters, they should accurately read flows as low as 1-1/2 and 2 gpm, respectively

+(AWWA, 2012).
 Flows less than these standards are expected to occur at night, when demand is minimized.

 Assuming that low-flow accuracy standards are being met, for flows less than the standard for each meter size, meter reading error will be up to 5 percent, with the unmetered flows resulting in non-revenue water.
-For an 8-hour period where flow through a 3/4-inch meter is less than

-1/2 gpm, up to 240 gallons could be unmeasured for each meter per day (number of minutes in 8 hours multiplied by 1/2 gpm).
+For an 8-hour period where flow through a 3/4-inch meter is less than 1/2 gpm, up to 240 gallons could be unmeasured for each meter per day (number of minutes in 8 hours multiplied by 1/2 gpm).
 Therefore, the maximum amount of water not measured by the 3/4-inch residential water meters in Silver City due to flows less than 1/2 gpm not registering is 4,116,000 gallons per cooling season (multiplying the number of housing units in Silver City by 240 gallons per day [gpd] for a 70-day cooling season [based on the number of cooling hours as cited in Wilson, 1996], and multiplying by the meter reading error rate of 5 percent).
 This compares to approximately 0.5 percent of total Town production in 2011.
+Given differences between conditions in Silver City and those in communities from which the values used in the estimate were derived, the actual amount of unmeasured water due to evaporative cooler demand is likely somewhat less than this estimate.